GianlucaBoleto/OpenFader/README.md

 ## Requirements

-To run the OpenFader library the following python packages are required:
+To run the OpenFader library, a Python 64bit version > 3.5.0 is required.
+Moreover, the following python packages are required:
 - **tkinter**
 - **PIL**
 - **cv2** (opencv)